 Fighting for Justice When Your Car Accident Claim is Denied

 In these situations, it may be advisable for the accident victim to have an experienced car accident lawyer on their side to battle against the preconceptions of the defendant’s defense team in order to get the victim the justice he or she deserves.

 It may be necessary to hire the correct experts to substantiate issues like fault by reconstructing the scene of the crash.
 Also, qualified investigators may need to be hired to find witnesses and to track down surveillance or red light video.
 Doctors may be asked to provide written opinions that the claimed injuries are serious and permanent, and not fake, and may require surgery or additional treatment in the future.

 What types of car accident claims are more likely to be challenged and denied by insurance companies here in Florida?

-The 5 Most Likely Car Accident Claims That Go to Trial in Florida
+The 5 Most Likely Car Accident Lawsuits in Florida

 In Florida, insurance companies analyze your injury claim and determine the “value” of your case.
 If your car accident claim doesn’t fit into their formulas, then they will refuse to increase their offer and settle with you and take their chances with a jury in a full courtroom trial.
 (Even if they risk losing big in a jury award.)